sap-tutorials/Tutorials/tutorials/hana-spatial-intro3-polygon/hana-spatial-intro3-polygon.md

     SELECT NEW ST_Point (1,1).ST_Within(NEW ST_Polygon('Polygon ((0 0, 4 0, 0 3, 0 0), (0.5 0.5, 0.5 1.5, 1.5 1.5, 1 0.5, 0.5 0.5))')) FROM dummy;
     ```

-    Indeed the point (1, 1) is not within interior of your polygon form the earlier exercise, defined by external ring in the shape of triangle and internal ring in the shape of a square.
-An are within a square is the ___exterior___ of that geometry.
+    Indeed the point (1, 1) is not within ___interior___ of your polygon form the earlier exercise, defined by external ring in the shape of triangle and internal ring in the shape of a square.
+An area inside a square is the ___exterior___ of this particular geometry.

     ![Within linestring polygon](spatial0307.jpg)

-7. To check if a point is within a circle you use `ST_Boundary()` method defining the area of a particular distance from a circle's center point.
+7. To check if a point is within a given disk you use `ST_Boundary()` method defining the circle around an area of a particular distance from a central point.

     ```sql
     SELECT NEW ST_Point (1,1).ST_Within(NEW ST_Point(0, 0).ST_Buffer(2)) FROM dummy;